 I first played the original Trackmania Nations more than a decade ago.
-The game came with a PC magazine subscription, and it was amazing that such a top-notch arcade racer was freeware.
-Nowadays, even Grand Theft Auto games are handed out like mints with a restaurant cheque, but back then a free game like this was a big deal.
+The game came with a PC magazine subscription, and I couldn’t believe that such a top-notch racer was being distributed as freeware.
+Nowadays, even Grand Theft Auto games are handed out like mints with a restaurant cheque, but back then a freebie like this was a big deal.
 Naturally, players jumped on this treasure and did what the internet does best: Took it further than anyone could ever have imagined.

 While not their first title, the developers – Nadeo – released Trackmania Nations as a game for its online community to run wild with their skill and creativity, and boy did they.
-With thousands of tracks being created and shared between players, a buffet of custom servers to challenge people around the world, and the ability to replay cutting-edge speed runs in real time, Trackmania Nations was all about its community.
+With thousands of tracks being created and shared between players every day, a buffet of custom servers to challenge people around the world, and the ability to replay record-breaking speed runs in real time, Trackmania Nations was all about bringing its community together.
 It belonged to the players.

 Back on track